Addresses

 # Address Book

-When logged in, your customers can manage their addresses independently of the cart.
-Refer to the main addresses documentation for more information and examples.
+When logged in, your customers can manage their addresses independently of a cart.
+Refer to the main addresses documentation and to this page’s section on auto-filling addresses for more information and examples.